Is disability insurance worth it?

 3. What is the benefit amount?

-This is the amount of money that will be paid to you, usually monthly, once the elimination period has been met – clearly one of the most important aspects of a disability policy.
+This is the amount of money that will be paid to you, usually monthly, once the elimination period has been met – one of the most important aspects of a disability policy.
 Most financial professionals suggest you should look to replace about 60-80 percent of your after-tax income.

 4. What is the benefit period?

 This is the maximum length of time that you can receive benefits.
-In a short-term policy, this will typically be between 3-6 months and rarely more than a year.
-For a long-term policy, there’s a much wider range of possibilities.
-The benefit period could be as little as two years (as is the case with one of Guardian’s group policy options), or it could go to age 65, 67 or Social Security’s average retirement age (unless you recover from your disability).
+In a short-term policy, this typically lasts 3-6 months and rarely more than a year.
+For a long-term policy, there's a much wider range of possibilities.
+The benefit period could be as little as two years (as is the case with one of Guardian's group policy options), or it could go to age 65, 67 or Social Security's average retirement age (unless you recover from your disability).

 5. What are the features and options of the policy?